-The African Leaders Forum on Disability brought together senior government officials from 11African countries and chief executives or senior representatives from organizations such as the African Development Bank, the African Union, Catholic Relief Services, the Federation of Disability Organisations in Malawi, the International Federation of Red Cross and Red Crescent Societies, Lions Clubs International, UNAIDS, UNESCO, UNICEF, and the World Bank.
+BACKGROUND The African Leaders Forum on Disability brought together senior government officials from 11African countries and chief executives or senior representatives from organizations such as the African Development Bank, the African Union, Catholic Relief Services, the Federation of Disability Organisations in Malawi, the International Federation of Red Cross and Red Crescent Societies, Lions Clubs International, UNAIDS, UNESCO, UNICEF, and the World Bank.

 The Forum was hosted by the President of Malawi to increase awareness of the inequality and marginalization faced by people with disabilities, as indicated by the UN Convention on the Rights of Persons with Disabilities, the 2011 “World Report on Disability” by the World Health Organization and World Bank, the 2012 UN Consultative Meeting of the African Disability Forum, and the 2013 UN High-level Meeting on Disability and Development.

 Forum partners include the Golisano Foundation, Lions Club International, and UNICEF.